Establishing Burkina Faso’s Next Gold District

 Sarama Resources (TSX-V: SWA) is a West African gold explorer and developer focused on establishing a new mining district in Burkina Faso.

 Sarama owns a 100% interest in the South Houndé Project(1) and neighbouring ThreeBee Project(2).
 The two project areas cover approximately 1,400km² of prospective greenstone terrane and are Sarama’s principal focus to advance towards mine development.
-The two projects host a significant inventory of free-milling material, suitable for processing by heap leaching or a conventional gold plant.
+These two projects consolidate Sarama being an emerging West African gold explorer and host a significant inventory of free-milling material, suitable for processing by heap leaching or a conventional gold plant.

 It is anticipated that the South Houndé Project’s 2.1 Moz Au(3) inferred mineral resource will form the foundation for development.
 Recent exploration success at the adjoining ThreeBee Project demonstrates good potential to add to the historical estimate of mineral resources at the Bondi Deposit (0.3 Moz Au measured and indicated, 0.1 Moz inferred(4).